pkp/learning-ojs/en/authoring.md

 ## Registering with the System

-To make a submission to an OJS 3 journal, you will first need to register as an Author (see [Registering](registration/md).)
-After that, when you log in, you will be taken to your dashboard.
+To make a submission to an OJS 3 journal, you will first need to register as an Author (see [Registering](registration/md).
+After that, when you login, you will be taken to your dashboard.
 It is currently empty as you have made no submissions.

 ## Submitting an Article